foster95/kytchentable/README.md

 * Management teams will be able to add or delete any user - but will have to complete additional validation to delete the user
 * Management teams will be able to see all of the upcoming reservations by date and time slot
 * Management teams will be able to amend any and all upcoming reservations, and cancel the reservation if required
-* Mangement will be able to amend the information seen by the users, including menus and allergens
+* Management will be able to amend the information seen by the users, including menus and allergens

 ### Content Requirements
 * A favicon must be visible on desktop use